-We are now open for our Visitor Season:
+We are now closed for our Visitor Season:

 “Father bought land-part of what was known as Beckley Farm.
 It was over James’ Bay and I have heard my Mother tell how she cried at the lonesomeness of going to live in a forest.”

 But over time Mrs. Carr came to feel happily settled in her new home.
 Further described by Emily herself in her Book of Small.

 “As far back as I can remember Father’s place was all made and in order.
 The house was large and well-built, of California redwood, the garden prim and carefully tended.”

 Emily Carr House and Garden, a National and Provincial Historic Site, are now in order and carefully tended for you to visit and learn more about this unique Canadian icon.
 Discover so much about this renowned artist, author and lover of Nature by touring the beautifully restored and appointed downstairs rooms.
 Delve deeply into her life and the impact of the legacy of inspiration that she has left for contemporary artists, writers, scholars and those who value social justice.
 Walking through the rooms of her childhood home you will gain a sense of the context of the times in which she lived but also come to appreciate how she was so remarkably ahead of her times.
 A Post-Impressionist and Modernist painter , writer and thinker; a champion of

 First Nations’ culture and Indigenous Peoples, Emily Carr was a true visionary.

 Throughout the season we will be hosting contemporary art exhibitions, literary readings and social justice forums as an homage to Carr’s legacy- look for details under Events.